 Crop insurance offers farmers a way to manage risk associated with agricultural commodity production and prices.
 Crop insurance can decrease the production risk associated with adverse weather conditions, fire and pests, and the price risk associated with fluctuating commodity markets.

 The Risk Management Agency (RMA) of the U.S. Department of Agriculture (USDA) administers the Federal Crop Insurance Corporation and other programs to support U.S. agriculture.
 Policies are available through the RMA for more than 100 crops, although not all of those crops are insurable in all states.
 Across the U.S., 17 private companies sell and service all federal crop insurance products.
 RMA develops and approves the premium rates, administers subsidies, approves and supports products, and reinsures these private companies.
-In 2016, more than 2.2 million policies were sold in the U.S., protecting 366 million acres.
-Of those policies, more than 50,000 were sold in Missouri, covering over 9 million acres of cropland.
-The percentage of Missouri cropland insured has steadily increased since the mid-1990s (Figure 1).
+In 2022, more than 1.1 million policies were sold in the U.S., protecting 366 million acres.
+Of those policies, more than 86,000 were sold in Missouri, covering over 9 million acres of cropland.
+About 90% of Missouri row crop acreage in 2022 was insured with RMA crop insurance plans.